bombasticSlacks/Aspirant/Game/Abjurer.md

 ---
 ### Advanced

+#### Counter Spell
+As a [Reaction](Combat#Reacting%20to%20Attacks), you may attempt to disrupt another spell in combat using an abjuration [Channel](Channel) test at a -2.

 #### Expert Abjuration
 If your character has [Amateur Abjuration](#Amateur%20Abjuration) training, your character can [Channel](Channel) to:

-Disrupt a spell of an expert level, temporarily disrupt a curse or enchantment, disable the abilities or powers of a character/creature, create a shield against a specific element around an area, create a simple rule that manipulates reality near you.
+* Disrupt a spell of an expert level.
+* Temporarily disrupt a curse or enchantment.
+* Disable the abilities or powers of a character/creature.
+* Create a shield against a specific element around an area.
+* Create a simple rule that manipulates reality near you.

 ### Master

 #### Master Abjuration
 If your character has [Expert Abjuration](#Expert%20Abjuration) training, your character can[Channel](Channel) to:

-Disrupt a spell of a master level or a permanent curse/enchantment, reverse the abilities or powers of a character/creature making it a weakness, create more general wards of protection.
-Create a complex / powerful rule that manipulates reality near you.
+* Disrupt a spell of a master level or a permanent curse/enchantment.
+* Reverse the abilities or powers of a character/creature making it a weakness.
+* Create more general wards of protection.
+* Create a complex / powerful rule that manipulates reality near you.